Where are your shoulders in downward facing dog?

-This same concept is also true of the leg, however there is one critical difference.
-At the proximal (top) end of the leg is the pelvis and at the proximal end of the arm is the scapula.
+This same concept is also true of the leg.
+However, there is one critical difference.
+At the proximal (top) end of the leg is the pelvis.
+But, at the proximal end of the arm is the scapula.
 The pelvis doesn’t have the ability to move around in the same way that the scapula can move.
-The major difference here is that when the scapula moves it also changes the position of the shoulder joint and humerus in space, changing its relationship to the other elements of the arm.
+The major difference here is that when the scapula moves it changes the position of the shoulder joint and humerus in space.
+That also changes its relationship to the other elements of the arm.

 We often forget about how important stabilizing a joint or structure can be.
 We naturally think of muscles contracting and creating movement.
 Activating and stabilizing the scapula sets a stable structure for the humerus to move relative to the torso.
-To be fair, there are a number of other muscles that also help to stabilize the scapula but none better equipped than the serratus.
+To be fair, there are a number of other muscles that also help to stabilize the scapula.
+But none is better equipped than the serratus.
 Other muscles that also help stabilize the scapula include: the trapezius, rhomboids, and pectoralis minor.

 The crease of the elbow is often cued to be facing forward in downward facing dog.
 I’m personally not a big fan of this positioning.
 I feel that it encourages too much effort and movement in the shoulder joint itself without the scapula being involved.
 It’s also the part of the arm that probably shows the most amount of variation in natural shape and positioning.
 I think it is generally a bad measure of correct action and alignment.

-I prefer to look at both the shoulder and then at the angle of the wrist crease.
+Rather than focus on the elbow, I prefer to look at the shoulder and then at the angle of the wrist crease.
 I would suggest that both of these structures are more likely to develop trouble over time than the elbow.

-In order to change the direction in which the wrist is facing, we actually need to change the position of the hand.
-Not only do we get stuck in which way the elbows are facing, but also in which finger in the hand is facing straight forward.
+In order to change the direction the wrist is facing, we actually need to change the position of the hand.
+Not only do we get stuck on which way the elbows should face, but also on which finger should face straight forward.
 Which finger is facing forward has an impact on whether the line of the wrist is facing forward, inward, or outward.
 Which is correct also depends on what the shoulder looks like.

 I tend to start with lining the crease of the wrist with the front edge of the mat.
-This means that as someone moves through the most common positions of chaturanga, up dog and down dog, their wrist is bending in a more or less right angle and in a forward and back direction.
+This means that, as someone moves through chaturanga, up dog, and down dog, their wrists are bending in a more or less right angle and in a forward and back direction.

 But, depending on what the shoulder looks like, I may be willing to adjust the hands by rotating them outward slightly.
 This tends to increase the ability of some people to open their shoulders and find space.
-I have seen some dramatic changes in shoulder pain from simply rotating people’s hands outward slightly and lining up their wrist or beyond and angling the line of the wrist outward slightly.
+I have seen some dramatic changes in shoulder pain from simply rotating people’s hands outward slightly, lining up their wrists, and angling the line of the wrist outward slightly.

 What this also means is that it’s not their middle finger that is pointing straight forward.
-This is a generally well-accepted element of alignment and I’m sure some of you will disagree with anything but the middle finger pointed straight ahead.
-I believe it is a good starting place and then we might have to adapt to the individual if it turns that it doesn’t benefit them.
+This is a commonly cued element of alignment and I’m sure some of you will disagree with anything but the middle finger pointed straight ahead.
+I believe it is a good starting place.
+But, we might have to adapt to the individual if it doesn’t benefit them.

-I personally like to engage and move the scapula first because the muscles that control it are larger and can help hold the entire shoulder girdle more efficiently than say the muscles that only rotate the humerus.
-In my experience this is more efficient for holding the yoga posture more comfortably.
-It also then allows the muscles that rotate the humerus to function more easily in adding any bit of rotation they may need.
-The idea is that each joint contribute its part in an efficient way, rather than one joint trying to create the movement of the entire chain.
+I personally like to engage and move the scapula first because the muscles that control it are larger.
+They can hold the entire shoulder girdle more efficiently than the muscles that only rotate the humerus.
+In my experience, this is more efficient for holding the yoga posture more comfortably.
+It also allows the muscles that rotate the humerus to function more easily and add any bit of rotation they need.
+The idea is that each joint contributes its part in an efficient way, rather than one joint trying to create the movement of the entire chain.

-When I’m teaching, I don’t assume that everyone should have his or her hands, wrist, elbow or even shoulders in the exact same place as everyone else.
-Their personal anatomy and tensional patterns in their musculature are going to be what decide that ultimately.
+When I’m teaching, I don’t assume that everyone should have their hands, wrists, elbows, or even shoulders in the exact same place as everyone else.
+Their personal anatomy and tensional patterns in their musculature are going to decide that ultimately.
 So it’s not like I go around changing everyone.
 If I see what looks like stress running through someone’s wrist, I line that up and let the hand express the angle of the wrist.
-If it’s the shoulder that needs more space, I might also change the hand or bring to the person’s awareness, their ability to move their scapulae if needed.
+If it’s the shoulder that needs more space, I might also change the hand.
+Or, I might bring to the person’s awareness their ability to move their scapulae if needed.
 We have to be willing to experiment and stay open, not just to being right, but also to being wrong.